Special Event Rules and Regulations

 - The use of City services that would not be necessary in the absence of such an event.

-- Mobile food vehicles as part of the event.
+- Mobile food vehicles, including ice cream trucks, as part of the event.
 Visit the food truck page for mobile food vehicle regulations and licensing.

 - Pre-Application for Public Events on Private Property